syzoekao/TeenSTD/README.md

         ![](Figs/downloadzip.jpg)

+        * Unzip the file after finishing the download.

 * Go to the directory of the repository that was downloaded on your device.
 Here is an outline of the folder structure: